Metropolitan Board of Works: Background

 The growth of the city around the commercial City of London was continuing apace; as the British Empire grew so the London Docks had grown in trade, population sharply grew and demand for housing rose as did the building of homes.
-Half of the population of the two of the three counties that adjoined that medieval-walled city definition were within a few miles of it.
+Half of the population of two of the three counties that adjoined that medieval-walled city definition were within a few miles of it.
 However the government of this metropolis was chaotic, with over 100 key authorities having statutory or customary powers and much overlapping territory.
 Specifically, providing a rate-paid service or capital improvement in a given place sometimes needed the co-ordination or consent of many of these.

 In 1835 elected municipal boroughs had been set up covering every major city except London.
 The City of London, the very core of the sprawling metropolis which keeps its medieval boundaries, was untouched by the Municipal Corporations Act 1835 and resisted all moves to expand its borders to include the generally poorer districts surrounding it.
 This meant that commissions (justices) of the peace of three counties, key landowners, and powerful parish council vestries beneath them, had authority over the clearly urban area, the metropolis: Middlesex north of the Thames and west of the Lea up to several miles from the City, Surrey to the south and south-west, and Kent as to the south east.